 With an astounding student-to-faculty ratio of 9:1, Queens University of Charlotte is the perfect school for students seeking to pursue an online graduate degree.
 Queens offers students five quality graduate degrees in the fields of Health Professions, Business, Marketing, Visual Arts and Performing Arts.
 Queens is tied for #61 in Best Online Graduate Education Programs by U.S. News & World Report.

-Lees McRae College strives to help students discover their purpose.
-Lees McRae’s mission is to educate and inspire students to think creatively, collaboratively and critically, and to prepare for the diversities of life.
-Online degrees are offered to students as degree completion programs in fields such as criminal justice, elementary education or human services.
+Lees-McRae College strives to help students discover their purpose.
+Lees-McRae educates and inspires students to approach life and work from a creative, collaborative, and critical perspective in preparation for diverse careers and environments.
+Online degrees are offered to students as degree completion programs and the school currently offers five online programs: criminal justice, business administration, elementary education, human services and nursing.
 Courses are completed entirely online and students have access to all the campus resources available to their on-campus counterparts.

 Wake Forest University boasts a low student-to-faculty ratio of 11:1, giving students small class sizes and individualized attention.
 The school ranks #27 in Best Colleges in the Nation, #6 in Best Undergraduate Teaching and #28 in Best Value by U.S. News & World Report.
 Wake Forest’s motto, Pro Humanitate (for humanity), demonstrates the calling they issue to their students.
 Wake believes that knowledge, talents, and skills acquired throughout life and at their institution help better the community and the lives of others.
 The school encourages students to find their own personal way to leave the world a little better.
 WFU doesn’t offer any undergraduate degrees fully online, but does offer three online master’s programs—Master of Arts in School Counseling, Master of Arts in Clinical Mental Health Counseling, Master of Arts in Human Services, and Master of Studies in Law (MSL).

 At the University of North Carolina at Pembroke, all online and distance learning programs are taught by the same highly-qualified faculty that teaches the on-campus programs.
 There are four undergraduate and three undergraduate degrees that are available entirely online.
 The online MBA is also considered an accelerated program that can be completed in as little as 12 months.
-Because of a program called the NC Promise, beginning fall 2018 students will pay significantly less tuition and will save up to $10,000 over the course of four years.
+If you’re looking for some of the cheapest 4 year colleges in NC, UNC Pembroke might be what you’re after.
+Because of a program called the NC Promise, beginning fall 2018 students started paying significantly less tuition and have saved up to $10,000 over the course of four years.
+While it might not be the cheapest 4 year college in NC, it is definitely one of the most affordable.
 UNCP has a student-to-faculty ratio of 16:1.